mohamedshaaban16/README/README.md

 <h2 align="Left">Hi there! 👋</h2>

-I'm a passionate Quality Assurance Specialist with __3 years of experience__ in the software testing industry.
+I'm a passionate Quality Control Specialist with __3 years of experience__ in the software testing industry.
 I specialize in __Manual testing__, __API testing__, __and__ __automation testing__
 .
 My goal is to ensure the delivery of high-quality software products through meticulous testing processes and efficient automation strategies.